-Lake whitefish populations have fluctuated since 1991 due to fluctuations in water levels and temperature, which have reduced recruitment of YOY fish to the population (Figure 13).
-In 2007, there was a massive summer kill of lake whitefish and fall gill netting surveys indicated a decrease in the abundance of lake whitefish (CPUE = 0.8 fish/net; Figure 13).
-Gill netting surveys conducted in 2010 reveals the population has stabilized and is reproducing (CPUE = 2 fish/net; Figure 13).
+Lake whitefish populations have fluctuated since 1991 due to fluctuations in water levels and temperature, which have reduced recruitment of YOY fish to the population (Figure 17).
+In 2007, there was a massive summer kill of lake whitefish and fall gill netting surveys indicated a decrease in the abundance of lake whitefish (CPUE = 0.9 fish/net; Figure 13; Leslie 2007).
+Gill netting surveys conducted in 2011 reveals the population has stabilized and is comprised of mostly adult fish (Figure 17).

-Figure 13. - Relative abundance, size structure, and relative weight of lake whitefish collected with sinking experimental mesh gill nets in Nelson Reservoir, 1991-2010.
+Figure 17. - Relative abundance, size structure, and relative weight of lake whitefish collected with sinking experimental mesh gill nets in Nelson Reservoir, 1991-2011.